kazmer97/my_website/content/post/linkedin-self-help/index.md

 projects: []
 ---

+# Disclaimer

+This is an **opinion piece** which is meant to convey one of my ideas.
+It should be taken as such, it is not meant to offend, any mocking is satirical in nature.

+# Essay

 Self help, books are like linkedin.
 A lot of pretentious humble bragging repeated unoriginal content and here and there an actual useful bit of information that you could have probably gotten from somewhere else as well.
 So why is it that it is so prevalent in modern culture?

 Now I am not arguing against the - existence of self help and LinkedIn, but I do believe the wast majority of self help literature